TeowJunWei/ASG1/README.md

-# ASG1
+# JW CLOTHES

 - I am creating a clothing store website.
-- It is going to have female and male clothings.
+It is going to have female and male clothings.

-# The purpose of this app
-To have an online clothing store that caters to both female and male.
+  The purpose of this online store is to create my own clothing brand to sell the merchandise that I can create on my own.